lua-rocks/luapi/README.md

 - Update comments in sources.
 - Parse and keep list of all classes in project.
+- Document `do ... end` blocks as sections.
 - Unpack (`@`).
   - I like the idea of `scriptum`:`unpack` but it is not implemented yet.
   - Unpack should work with params and returns in any scope.